An electrode is a metal wire that is coated.

 |8||Iron powder low hydrogen||ac, dcrp, dcsp|

-When the fourth (or last) digit is 0, the type of coating and current to be used are determined by the third digit.
+When the fourth (or last) digit is 0, the type of coating and current to be used is determined by the third digit.

-The welding electrode identification system for stainless steel arc welding is set up as follows:
+The welding rod electrode identification system for SMAW stainless steel is set up as follows:

 - E indicates electrode for arc welding.